hello-jinwoo/LOVEU-CVPR2021/README.md

 # LOVEU-CVPR2021

-This is the code for track 1.1 and track 1.2 of competition LOVEU@CVPR2021.
+This is the code for track 1 of competition LOVEU@CVPR2021.

 We have two main models.
 One of them is $MODEL_NAME_1$ using similarity map, and the other one is $MODEL_NAME_2$ using comparably simple networks.(transformer, RNN, and CNN)